JonathanCass/batchmaker/README.md

 Confirmation upon login displays current user's handle and avatar.
 Attempting to login with incorrect information provides an alert error.
 Can create new users.
 When creating a new user the program will provide error alerts if login id exists or if necessary fields are left blank.
+User Repository page to view all users with their avatars and bios.

 Features to be added.

 A settings tab to allow user's to change avatar, handle and bio.
-Add a tab to displaying all users with their bios and avatars.
+Add users recipe to their user view block, flesh out bios.
 Allow users to add personal notes to any recipe.
 Add some tooltips.